orchid00/git_for_humans/007_resources.md

   <img width="100" height="110" src="./img/myoctocat.png">
 </div>

-## If you are using Git this will be helpful
+## If you are already using Git and Github, this will be helpful
 - How to setup Atom: Go to Help > Welcome Guide or Edit > Preferences [watch this video](https://www.youtube.com/watch?v=U5POoGSrtGg)
 - git and atom [https://vwannabe.com/2016/05/26/how-to-use-github-and-atom/](https://vwannabe.com/2016/05/26/how-to-use-github-and-atom/)
 - How to fix common git mistakes [check this out](https://ohshitgit.com/)